-The Minnesota Legislature provides reasonable accommodations to an employee for health conditions related to pregnancy or childbirth if she so requests, unless the accommodation would impose an undue hardship on the operations of the Legislature.
-In some circumstances, accommodations may be provided for an employee with the advice of her licensed health care provider or certified doula.
-Consult with your Human Resources director about your needs.
+The Minnesota Legislature provides reasonable accommodations to an employee for health conditions related to pregnancy or childbirth if requested, unless the accommodation would impose an undue hardship on the operations of the Legislature.
+In some circumstances, accommodations or leave may be provided for an employee with the advice of a licensed health care provider or certified doula.
+The employee's Human Resources Office or Human Resources Designee may require reasonable documentation from the employee's medical practitioner for this purpose.